deftio/bitwrench/README.md

 * **Saving/Loading application data files** (works in both browser or node)
 	* save / load files as raw or JSON
 * **Getting URL parameters with defaults**
-	* simple parsing of URL params, also can be  used for command line scripts
+	* simple parsing of URL params, also can be  used for command line scripts, also packs simple dicts back to URLs.  note that this functionality predated modern URL libs so you might want to use those for modern apps.
+However bitwrench versions do work on old browers such as IE8 and iPodTouch 4th generation
-* **Data manipulation functions** and other "random" things (interpolation, clipping, multi-d arrays, random())
+* **Data manipulation functions** and other "random" things
+	* numeric interpolation & clipping
+	* create multi-d arrays
+	* random(4,11) ==> put out a random number in the range 4-11, also provides multidim arrays of random numbers useful for testing tables etc
+	* prandom() ==> pseudorandom numbers with range settings,   also provides multidim arrays of random numbers useful for testing tables etc
 * **Logging** with time-stamps, messaging, and pretty printing (raw, HTML, and text)
 	* Logging also has auto dissolve so one can log a process and then dump later or suppress in 'production'
 * **Built-in docString parsing** with extraction support
 	* bitwrench.js self-documents in that from the browser DOM one can pull out a given function's doc strings such as bw.docString("DOM") ==> gives docString inforfor that function.
 	* note that bitwrench.min.js strips comments so built-in help is not available.

 There is no great structure here, just a bunch of kitchen sink things that seemed to be handy in alot of quick web dev situations.
 All non-dom specific calls can be run either server side or client side.